semiller10/postnovo/README.md

 #### Usage help
 `[--help]`

-#### To use a json parameter file instead of command line arguments: this option excludes all other options
+#### To use a json parameter file instead of command line arguments: this option excludes other options beside iodir
 `[--param_file "param.json"]`

 ### Example command (default predict mode)